 Carefully pipet the upper phase of each gradient to recover the soluble stromal proteins [1-MED].
 Take an aliquot to use in the determination of the protein concentration [2-MED-TXT].
 Store the retrieved stroma in liquid nitrogen until ready to use [3-MED].

+Talent controls that the gradient contains expected envelope band [ECU].

 Talent, using a pipette carefully removes the upper phase of each gradient.
 Film a take of this action as a CU if possible.

 Talent takes an aliquot of the soluble stromal proteins.
-TEXT: Chua, N.H.
-Methods in Enzymology.
-(1980).

-Talent stores the aliquot of soluble stromal proteins in liquid nitrogen.
+Talent stores the aliquot of soluble stromal proteins for further storage in liquid nitrogen.

 Next, use a water pump to aspirate the remaining upper phase of each gradient up to the yellow band [1-CU].
 Using a pipette, retrieve the yellow band – which is the envelope [2-MED].
 Pool the envelopes into one tube [3-MED].